Healthy eating tips to prevent Type 2 Diabetes

 If you’ve found out you’re at risk of developing Type 2 diabetes, you probably have some questions about food.
 The good news is, looking at your food choices can make a big difference and help you take those first few steps to reduce your risk.

 Foods designated as ZeroPoint foods were chosen because they help form the foundation for a healthy eating pattern.
-Plus, they're much less likely to be overeaten than other foods (it’s a lot harder to eat six apples than six cookies!).
+Plus, they're much less likely to be overeaten than other foods (it’s a lot harder to eat six carrots than six cookies!).

 5 more tips to reduce your risk…